Reaching and Teaching Each Student for Equity

 - Were men and women treated differently during this period of time when they received healthcare?

 - What constitutes ethical journalism?
 Regarding HeLa and the Lacks family, what are some of the intended and unintended consequences of irresponsible journalism?

 - Can people offer their bodies for scientific studies in exchange of monetary compensation?

 - Students must be currently enrolled as LCCC, Early College, or University Partnership students for Spring 2018.

 - Students may submit as individuals or as members of a group.
 One entry is allowed per student or group.

 Print out the form below, complete it and attach it to your work before delivering it to CU 225

-Projects will be collected in CU 225 (Culinary Building, 2nd floor)
+Projects will be collected at the Center for Teaching Excellence office CU 216 (Culinary Building, 2nd floor)